Effect of Retirement on Benefits

 If you are currently enrolled in a Health Savings Account (HSA) at the time of retirement, please contact the administrator of the HSA (Health Equity) at 877-219-4506 for more information.

-Employees may maintain the Optional Employee-Paid Life Insurance coverages after retirement (until age 70).
+Employees who have the Optional Employee-Paid Life Insurance coverages, and are under the age of 70 at retirement, will automatically continue with the coverage.
 Retirees are billed for premiums from MSU HR.
+Retirees may choose to cancel within 30 days of retirement.
 The Optional Employee-Paid Life Insurance may be converted to a private plan after age 70.

 The Voluntary Accidental Death & Dismemberment (AD&D) Insurance, the MSU Travel Insurance, and the MSU Long Term Disability coverage, all cease with retirement.
 There are no conversion options for these plans.

 For information on continuation of voluntary benefits purchased through MSU Benefits Plus, contact Corestream at 888-758-7575 or visit the website at www.msubenefitsplus.com.

 Grandfathered Long Term Care Insurance, administered by John Hancock, may continue in retirement.
 Retirees will be billed directly from John Hancock.
 Additional questions can be addressed to the John Hancock customer service at 1-800-705-4529.

 Continuation of health and dental coverage in retirement may be available for an Other Eligible Individual and eligible dependents.